 15. Choose a black kitchen for a dramatic appeal

-A kitchen that's stained, painted or lacquered in black makes for an astonishingly cosy and comforting space, especially if matched with beautifully grained wood for that much-needed texture and warmth.
+A kitchen that's stained, painted or lacquered in black makes for an astonishingly cozy and comforting space, especially if matched with beautifully grained wood for that much-needed texture and warmth.
 Going for this look?
 Ensure the room gets lots of natural daylight and that the artificial lighting is perfectly planned.

-16. Be on trend with a pale pink and sage kitchen
+16. Pair pale pink and sage

 Pink doesn't have to be a bold choice, you can almost use it as a neutral shade.
 In this kitchen you can barely notice the pinky hues of the walls.
 But how gorgeous does it look with the sage kitchen cabinets and gold highlights?

 Don't forget about your ceiling when thinking about kitchen paint ideas.
 Keep your walls neutral and add a pop of color with your choice of ceiling paint.
 The chalky finish works perfectly in this farmhouse-style kitchen but you could be bolder if you are feeling brave – dark, deep colors look amazing if you have lofty ceilings in your kitchen.